petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 There's some magic under the hood that takes care of this.

-However, the `PipeTo` pattern is still the preferred way to perform async operations inside an actor, as it is more explicit and clearly states what is going on.
+However, the `PipeTo` pattern is still the preferred way to perform async operations inside an actor, as it is more explicit and clearly states what is going on and `await` suspends the actors' mailbox between continuations in order to honor the actor's "one message at a time" guarantee.

 ### Do I need to worry about closing over (closures) my actor's internal state when using `PipeTo`?
 **Yes**, you need to close over *any state whose value might change between messages* that you need to use inside your `ContinueWith` or `PipeTo` calls.